iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.co.cdphe.exposurenotifications___minted11011/report.md

 <img src="2_star_reviews_wordcloud.png" alt="gov.co.cdphe.exposurenotifications 2 reviews"/>
 </p>

+> I don't think this app works<br> :date: __2020-11-28 16:58:50__

+> I have to provide a "verification code" for my test result.
+I did not get one though, over the "negative" phone call..<br> :date: __2020-11-24 22:58:35__

+> This app is too difficult to use for such a life threatening issue.
+It needs to be more intuitive before the public will actually begin using this app.
+It is should be easy to use by those who are not comfortable with technology, yet I am very comfortable with technology and the app took a while to figure out Please do something to make this better<br> :date: __2020-11-23 16:56:58__

 > major power consumption issues. had to uninstall it because I couldn't use my phone normally without having to charge in the middle of the day, and I only really text on an average day. also noticed my phone was running very hot constantly when I had the app installed. this is something we definitely need, but please optimize it so it doesn't make my phone unusable.<br> :date: __2020-11-19 19:11:35__

 > There is nothing wrong with the app persay, its just i have been using it and i have been doing alot of christmas shopping, and i got not 1 alert.
 You know how many people out there that have tested positive and havent reported!!
 So this app isnt going to work!<br> :date: __2020-11-09 17:38:51__